 The only caveat for seitan, and it’s a big one, is that it isn’t for anyone with gluten intolerance or wheat allery, as that is what seitan is—pure wheat gluten.

 You might think of seitan almost like tofu (which is pure soy) as a culinary chameleon but with a bit more gumption (here’s an interesting tofu versus seitan rundown).
 Seitan is actually higher in protein and lower in fat than tofu.
 It is, above all, a protein powerhouse.

 A 3-ounce serving contains from 15 to 21 grams of protein (depending on how it’s made and how dense it is) and a significant amount of iron and B vitamins.
 It’s almost, but not quite a complete protein, as it’s missing one of the essential amino acids.
 Here’s a more complete look at the nutrition profile of seitan.

-Though many brands of seitan are available, if you can make your own, so much the better.
-It’s more economical, and you’ll get a tender result once you master the process.
+Though many brands of seitan are available, making your own is more economical, and you’ll get a wonderfully tender result once you master the process.
 An Easy Homemade Seitan Recipe: This homemade seitan recipe using gluten flour provides an easy, step-by-step route to a great DIY version.

 In the oven

 “Beefy” Holiday Vegan Pot Roast: A hearty vegan pot roast made with plant-based beefy tips or seitan plus portobello mushrooms and plenty of vegetables, this is a fantastic option for holidays and special occasions.